 Long gone are the days when runners avoided the weight room, fearing they'd bulk up too much.
 Now, evidence strongly suggests resistance training actually helps you go the distance.
 One 2018 review published in Sports Medicine reports that two to three days of strength training per week improved many of the physiological capabilities that make runners faster.

 In addition, strengthening your muscles also reduces your risk of a running injury by addressing imbalances and better supporting your hips, knees and ankles, Tripp says.
+Stronger muscles make it so you can run longer with good form, preventing the overload on your body that might occur if your running form falters.
 Core work specifically — building up your back and abs — can help you maintain your running form when you're fatigued late in a run or a race, Sauriol says.

 Runners can get a good strength workout with many different types of equipment, from body weight to free weights to resistance bands.
 Compound movements like squats, lunges and deadlifts work well for runners, Tripp says.
 If you don't have a gym membership or a personal trainer, you can use an app like the Nike Training Club app for guidance, Larson says.